digideskio/appliedStats/README.md

 - [ ] Part 4
     - [ ] Working with Time-Series Data
     - [ ] Factor Analysis and PCA
+    - [ ] Cluster Analysis
-    - [ ] Working with Rank-Ordered Data
+    - [ ] Working with Ranked and Other Nonparametric Data
     - [ ] Counts, Proportions, and Odds
 - [ ] Part 5
     - [ ] Choosing the Right Analysis